lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 * the data contain covariance information that speak against the model, and
 * the researcher should explain model-data discrepancies that exceed those expected by sampling error.

-Traditional interpretion of the chi-square is an *accept-support test* where the null hypothesis represents the researchers' believe that the model is correct.
+Traditional interpretation of the chi-square is an *accept-support test* where the null hypothesis represents the researchers' belief that the model is correct.
 This means that the absence of statistical significance ($p$ > .05) that supports the model.
 This is backwards from our usual *reject-support test* approach.

 The $\chi^2$ is frequently criticized:

 * *Accept-support test* approaches are logically weaker because the failure to disprove an assertation (the exact-fit hypothesis) does not prove that the assertion is true.
 * Too small a sample size (low power) makes it more likely that the model will be retained.
-* CFA/SEM, requires large samples and so the $\chi^2$ is frequently statistically significant; this frequently results in rejection of the researchers' model.
+* CFA/SEM requires large samples and so the $\chi^2$ is frequently statistically significant; this frequently results in rejection of the researchers' model.

 Kline [-@kline_principles_2016] recommends that we treat the $\chi^2$ like a smoke alarm -- if the alarm sounds, there may or may not be a fire (a serious model-data discrepancy), but we should treat the alarm seriously and further inspect issues of fit.